idanarye/vim-merginal/README.md

 * `cc`     Checkout the commit under the cursor.
 * `C`      Same as cc.
 * `gd`     Diff against the commit under the cursor.
-* `cc`     Cherry-pick the commit under the cursor into the currently checked out branch.
+* `cp`     Cherry-pick the commit under the cursor into the currently checked out branch.
 If there are cherry-pick conflicts, the cherry-pick conflicts buffer will open in place of the history log buffer.